cdemutiis/Behavioral-Cloning/README.md

 Make an mp4 video of the autonomous driving --> python video.py run1 (--fps 48 for 48 FPS)

-Starter Jupyter notebook and data provided by [Udacity](https://github.com/udacity/CarND-Behavioral-Cloning-P3)
+Starter code provided by [Udacity](https://github.com/udacity/CarND-Behavioral-Cloning-P3)